XML RSS

 What Jesus wants from you

-Be kind toward yourself.
-You're not a superperson, and you never will be.
-But that's all right.
-That's not what Jesus wants.
 He just asks you to have a healthy, forgiving attitude toward yourself so you'll be able to act that way toward others.
 And surprisingly, the kinder you are to yourself, the kinder you'll be able to treat other people.

 There's a difference between empathy and desperately seeking approval.
 Compassion has no ulterior motives.
-We are considereate of others because it's the right thing to do, and because it's a quality that God desires in us.
+We are considerate of others because it's the right thing to do, and because it's a quality that God desires in us.
 When we are charitable, we are Jesus for other people.
 We act as his hands and heart.

-Being compassionate--for the right reason--makes you more attractive as a person.
+Being tenderhearted--for the right reason--makes you more attractive as a person.
 It lets others see Christ working through you.
 It makes you stand out in a cold, uncaring world.
 It brings you, and the people you help, closer to God.

 Work at this.
 Do whatever you can to relieve other people's pain.
 Be kind and gentle to them.